PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 Additional plugins require the the extension framework implemented in the PowerShell engine.
 Support for additional plugins is available in the following versions:

-- PowerShell 7.1+
+- PowerShell 7.2+

-History-based predictions preview and ship plan:
+History-based predictions initial preview and ship plan:

 - PSReadLine 2.1.0-beta2 currently available for download from PSGallery
 - PSReadLine 2.1.0-GA will ship with PowerShell 7.1
 - PSReadLine 2.1.0-GA will be available for download from PSGallery
 - History based prediction in the **InlineView**

-Extension/Plugin support preview and ship plan:
+Extension/Plugin support initial preview and ship plan:

-- PSReadLine 2.2.0-beta1 planned availability in October
+- PSReadLine 2.2.0-beta1 planned availability in October 20
+- PSReadline 2.2.0-beta3 planned availability in June 21
 - PSReadLine 2.2.0-GA will ship with PowerShell 7.2
 - PSReadLine 2.2.0-GA will be available for download from PSGallery
 - Includes support for **InlineView** and **ListView**
 - Includes support for additional prediction source **HistoryAndPlugins**
 - Note: Windows PowerShell 5.1 and PowerShell 7.0 will only support prediction source **History**.
-  PowerShell 7.1+ will support prediction sources **History** and **HistoryAndPlugins**
+  PowerShell 7.2+ will support prediction sources **History** and **HistoryAndPlugins**

 ## Goals/Non-Goals